HL7/daf-research/pages/_includes/daf-research-developer.md

 |DEATH_CAUSE|Potential New Resource/Profile - TBD|
 |HARVEST|New Resource - TBD|

-* Indicate DAF-Research specific profiles which are created from DAF-Core profiles.
+(*) Indicate DAF-Research specific profiles which are created from DAF-Core profiles.

 #### Guidance on the profiles to be used to map FHIR Resources to OMOP

-Some PCORnet sites are using OMOP model as a source or destination and hence a mapping from FHIR to OMOP would be useful for these sites.
+Some PCORnet sites are using [OMOP CDM] as a source or destination and hence a mapping from FHIR to [OMOP CDM]would be useful for these sites.
 The following is a mapping that was developed by the DAF pilot sites and can be a starting point for the implementation of C1 capability.
 Profiles which are not DAF-Core are annotated accordingly in the table below.

 |OMOP Table Name            |Recommended Profile for Data Extraction|
 |----------------------------------|----------------------------------------|